 Brandon began his career as a card-carrying member of the Carpenter’s Local Union #106 and worked his way through the ranks of several Iowa specialty interior contractors.
 Brandon was previously employed with an ENR Top Specialty Contractor where he worked on the site of Microsoft’s large data center project in Des Moines.
 This opportunity allowed him to look at construction project safety from a different perspective, all the while providing him knowledge growth of “whole-project” safety.
-Brandon now helps to provide a well-rounded safety-mentality to job sites and provides the CSSI team with a “field perspective” while delivering a wide array of services related to inspections, site visits and employee education.
+Brandon now helps to provide a well-rounded safety mentality to job sites and provides the CSSI team with a “field perspective” while delivering a wide array of services related to inspections, site visits, and employee education.

 Kurt began his career as a concrete laborer, working his way up to a concrete pump truck operator where he held his Operating Engineers Local 234 Union card for 14 years.
 These positions moved Kurt all over the mid-west, working with a multitude of construction sites, coordinating operations, and leading site safety efforts.
 After the 2009 construction slowdown, Kurt transitioned into the Retail agronomy and Grain handling industry in Central Iowa.
-During this 12 year experience, Kurt worked his way up from an agronomy applicator to a Site Location Manager.
+During this 12-year experience, Kurt worked his way up from an agronomy applicator to a Site Location Manager.
 During this transition, Kurt was a charter committee member for the company's Behavior-Based Safety creation team and stayed on the committee for 10 years.
 This opportunity provided Kurt the foundation to grow as a safety coach and company leader while advancing into a manager role.
-Kurt brings a positive coach approach when walking job sites, his operational knowledge, and passion for people is what makes Kurt a true cultural change agent.
+Kurt brings a positive coach approach when walking job sites, his operational knowledge, and passion for people is what make Kurt a true cultural change agent.